iiiime/SPREd/README.md

 ### Quick Start

 The easist way to get started is to evaluate our pretrained SPREd models.
-The sample input of SPREd is
+The sample input of SPREd-SP is a preprocessed matrix with dimension of (n, 5, n_tfs+1), where n is the number of TF-gene pairs, and 5 is the different relationships between the Tf and target gene computed from the expression matrix.
+The output is a vector of predicted edges of the TF and the target gene.
+Similarly, the input of the SPREd-ML model is a (n, 5, C(n_tfs+1, 2)) matrix, and the output is a list of boolean vector for each gene with every TF.

 ### Pretrained models